Chitralekha06/Bank-Customer-Churn/README.md

 The project is organized into the following Jupyter notebooks:

-Preprocessing Notebook (DSE-FT-C-MAY24-G5-FinalReport_Preprocessing.ipynb)
+Preprocessing Notebook (Preprocessing.ipynb)

 Summarizes the problem statement, data, and findings.

 Prepares the dataset for modeling by handling missing values, encoding categorical variables, and addressing class imbalance.

-Model Development Notebook (DSE-FT-C-MAY24-G5-FinalReport_models.ipynb)
+Model Development Notebook (models.ipynb)

 Installs necessary packages like xgboost and scikit-learn.

 Develops machine learning models and evaluates their performance before and after applying SMOTE.

-Best Model Notebook (DSE-FT-C-May24-G5-BestModel.ipynb)
+Best Model Notebook (BestModel.ipynb)

 Focuses on the assumptions and requirements for logistic regression.